State Designated Water Access

 Parking: Small lot at 20 Dianas Pool Rd Chaplin, CT

-From the NYT’s article, “The Natchaug River almost seems to be flaunting its beauty as it swaggers this way and that, washing over boulders and dancing between bold rock formations, its banks thick with maples, oaks, black gum trees and deep-green hemlocks, its trout-filled sparkling waters so pure that botanists at a nearby university can’t begin to grow algae in it.”
-I can’t improve much on that description and would encourage anyone to visit this spot at any time because its beauty is on display no matter the time of year.
+“The Natchaug River almost seems to be flaunting its beauty as it swaggers this way and that, washing over boulders and dancing between bold rock formations, its banks thick with maples, oaks, black gum trees and deep-green hemlocks, its trout-filled sparkling waters so pure that botanists at a nearby university can’t begin to grow algae in it.”

-If you follow the fisherman’s paths there are about 2/3rds of a mile that is easy to follow and 9/10ths if you really push it until it becomes the equivalent of a faint game trail.
-Most of the year you’ll find people there walking their dogs in the main falls area.
+If you follow the fisherman’s paths along the banks there are about 2/3rds of a mile that is easy to follow and 9/10ths if you really push it until they become the equivalent of a faint game trail.
+The Town of Chaplin now owns the two parcels upstream from the state property, but haven’t developed them.
+Most of the year you’ll find locals walking their dogs in the main falls area.

-After a good rain, there will also be whitewater kayakers as Diana’s Pool is a typical take-out spot.
-This section of the river is a Class II-IV drop-pool river.
-The put-in is typically at the bridge on England Rd.
+After a good rain there are often whitewater kayakers on this stretch of the Natchaug.
+The run is short at only a mile long, but intense with up to Class IV drop-pool river.
+Put-in is at the bridge on England Rd (near 41 England Road, Chaplin, CT) and Diana’s Pool is the typical take-out spot.
 Features in the section include Soco’s Suck, the Cow Sluice, Mousetrap, and Michaud’s Hole.

 “In the vicinity of Chaplin, a wide kame terrace spreads into the Stonehouse Brook drainage; it was possibly formed when a temporary dam of till or ice blocked the Natchaug River canyon below Chaplin.
 The distribution of the ice-channel fillings on which Ridge Road is built, together with the distribution of nearby meltwater spillways, suggests that the meltwaters flowed out from Stonehouse Brook and the Natchaug River and thence across the flat area south of Chaplin.
 When the temporary dam was breached, meltwater suddenly discharged down Natchaug Canyon.
 It deposited no stratified drift there; instead, all drift was removed down to bedrock, forming the stretch of rapids and waterfalls known as “Diana’s Pool”.”